 Retainer: An appliance that is worn after your braces are removed, the retainer attaches to your upper and/or lower teeth to hold them in place.
 Some retainers are removable, while others are bonded to the tongue-side of several teeth.

 Separator or Spacer: A small rubber ring that creates space between your teeth before the bands are attached.

 SureSmile: Leading-edge technology which lets your orthodontist see and plan your orthodontic treatment better than ever before.
 Once the individualized treatment is planned by Dr. Clark a robot bends a custom archwire for each patient.
 It can shorten treatment time by 20-50% and permit more accurate fit of your teeth.
 For more information look elsewhere on this site or see www.suresmile.com.

 Tie Wire: A fine wire (same as a ligature) that is twisted around your bracket to hold the archwire in place.

 Wax: Wax is used to stop your braces from irritating your lips.

-W arch: The type of expander that Dr. Stevens uses.
+W arch: The type of expander that Dr. Clark uses.
 It expands the upper jaw more slowly and more gently than expanders that use screws.